 Mr. Sandoval, 52, has been a director of the Company since October, 2010.
 He is a member of the Personnel and Compensation Committee and the Nominating Governance Committee.
-Mr. Sandoval was chief executive officer and president of Phelps Dodge International Corporation from 2001 to 2012 and executive vice president of its parent company, General Cable Corporation, where he was chief executive officer and president of General Cable's Rest of World Segment, from 2007 to 2012.
-Mr. Sandoval began his 28-year career in the wire and cable industry as a process engineer in Phelps Dodge's Costa Rican operation and held numerous executive management positions at Phelps Dodge, including general manager of the Honduras-based business, president of the Venezuelan operations, vice president of the Global Aluminum Business Segment, and vice president of the Global Energy Segment.
+Mr. Sandoval was chief executive officer and president of Phelps Dodge International Corporation from 2001 to 2012 and executive vice president of its parent company, General Cable Corporation, where he was chief executive officer and president of its Latin America, Middle East, Asia-Pacific and Sub-Saharan Africa regions, from 2007 to 2012.
+He began his 28-year career in the wire and cable industry as a process engineer in Phelps Dodge's Costa Rican operation and held numerous executive management positions at Phelps Dodge, including general manager of the Honduras-based business, president of the Venezuelan operations, vice president of the Global Aluminum Business Segment, and vice president of the Global Energy Segment.
 General Cable Corporation is a leader in the development, design, manufacture, marketing and distribution of copper, aluminum and fiber optic wire and cable products for the energy, industrial, specialty and communications markets.
-Mr. Sandoval resigned from those positions in November 2012 after General Cable Corporation disclosed certain inventory-related accounting errors involving two facilities in the Rest of World segment located in Brazil.
-General Cable restated its financial statements for 2009-2012 and disclosed its view that the situation involved in-part internal control deficiencies for the segment.

 Mr. Sandoval brings to our Board the insights of an operating president with a publicly traded manufacturing company larger than our own.
 He also has extensive operating and manufacturing experience, as well as broad international experience, particularly in regions where our company has focused its growth plans.
 Further, he has prior board experience as a member of numerous Phelps Dodge boards, including two international publicly traded companies.
 As an added benefit, he brings diversity to our board.
-Finally, we considered his departure from Phelps Dodge International Corporation and General Cable Corporation and concluded that it does not bear on his ability to contribute as a member of our Board.